 How to Mount S3 bucket on EC2 Linux Instance

-A S3 bucket can be mounted in a AWS instance as a file system known as S3fs.
-S3fs is a FUSE file-system that allows you to mount an Amazon S3 bucket as a local file-system.
-It behaves like a network attached drive, as it does not store anything on the Amazon EC2, but user can access the data on S3 from EC2 instance.
+S3fs is a FUSE file system that allows you to mount an Amazon S3 bucket as a local file system.
+It behaves like a network-attached drive, as it does not store anything on the Amazon EC2, but a user can access the data on S3 from the EC2 instance.

-Filesystem in Userspace (FUSE) is a simple interface for userspace programs to export a virtual file-system to the Linux kernel.
-It also aims to provide a secure method for non privileged users to create and mount their own file-system implementations.
+Filesystem in Userspace (FUSE) is a simple interface for userspace programs to export a virtual file system to the Linux kernel.
+It also aims to provide a secure method for nonprivileged users to create and mount their own file-system implementations.

-S3fs-fuse project is written in python backed by Amazons Simple Storage Service.
 Amazon offers an open API to build applications on top of this service, which several companies have done, using a variety of interfaces (web, rsync, fuse, etc).

-This Tutorial assumes that you have a running Linux EC2 instance on AWS with root access and a bucket created in S3 which is to be mounted on your Linux Instance.
-You will also require Access and Secret key pair with sufficient permissions of S3 or else an IAM access to generate or Create it.
+This tutorial assumes that you have a running Linux EC2 instance on AWS with root access and a bucket created in S3 which is to be mounted on your Linux Instance.

 -> For CentOS or Red Hat